JeyAsare/fithub/README.md

 ### Site Admin Goals
 - As the site admin, I should be able to delete any posts that I believe are not appropiate to be displayed on Fithub
-- As the site admin, I should be able to delete any users who are not using Fithub for its uses and purposes..
+- As the site admin, I should be able to delete any users who are not using Fithub for its uses and purposes.

 ## Colour Scheme

-The main colours I used were Orange and Blue.
-The reason for these colours were that they were a good blend whilst keeping my site profesional but still upbeat.
-I changed the shades of blue a couple of times but kept orange relatively consistent.
+The mainly used materialize colours for my site.
+I used colours such as:
+- Purple, Darken-3
+- Teal, Accent-3
+- Blue-Grey lighten-1

+I mainly used the White-Text materialize class.
+I also used the Text-Shadow property to help my text stand out so viewers could clearly see all text.

+These colours gave my site a great blend and an upbeat but professional look to it.

+Other colours used:
+- rgba(25, 195, 141, 0.794).
+This colour combination was used for my social media links.
+- blueviolet.
+This colour was used for my card borders.
+- linear-gradient rgba(14, 148, 226, 0.751),rgba(25, 195, 141, 0.794).
+I used this colour blend for my my background colour and modal sections.

 ## Typogrphy